DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     first sample, if available from the data stream, sent as a 32 bit number in little endian order.

+U
+    Don't use the TCP_CORK option to buffer the data stream.
+By default the subscribed data stream is sent in full MTU sized chunks, but in one case this is too bursty: when subscribing to a single id of decimated data this means we'll only see an update every 200ms.
+This option ensures smoother updates.

 D
     Requests decimated data stream.
 If the decimated data stream was enabled with `-c` then this will be returned instead of the full data stream.